kamranibn/Spotify-PowerBI-Analysis/README.md

 The purpose of this dashboard is to analyze and visualize Spotify music data to uncover trends in song popularity, artist activity, and album types over time.
 It helps in understanding listener preferences, artist performance, and music trends across different months and years.

 ⚙️ Tech Stack:
-Power BI – for data visualization and dashboard design DAX queries i got from Chat gpt to make measures Microsoft Excel / CSV – for initial data storage and import
+Power BI – for data visualization and dashboard design, DAX queries i got from Chat gpt to make measures, Microsoft Excel / CSV – for initial data storage and import